This document answers many of the common questions about out InterFlood flood map service.

 Where does InterFlood get its data?

-InterFlood's data is gathered from CoreLogic, then overlayed on a digital map from Microsoft Bing.
+InterFlood's data is gathered from CoreLogic, then overlayed on a digital map from Google.
 This produces a modern, easy to read flood map that includes street names, major waterways, and more.

 How often are the InterFlood flood maps updated?